darksh3llgr/autoscan/README.md

 * then the real pentest can start ;-)
 * Enumerate the System OS and start exploits for this OS.
 Enumerate the services running on ports and start another tool or exploit, or both.
 * Import all generated xml, csv and nessus files to faraday reporting and colaboration server. **(I am not the owner of these tools!)** Most of the tools are started from `$TOOL_DIR`.
 So if a tool does not exist, check if the required tool is installed or linked to your tool directory (`../autoscan/tools/`).

-### Other tools
-* Brutex
-* CMSmap
-* exploit-database
-* Findsploit
-* Goohak
-* listmap
-* MassBled
-* serializekiller
-* shoker
-* ssh-audit
-* Sublist3r
-* testssl
-* Windows-Exploit-Suggester
-* XSSTracer
-* yasuo
-* arachni
-* wpscan

-# Reporting
-Over Faraday or edit the code and add another reporting tool.
-But before do a pull request :-D

-# Overview autoscan.sh
-is fully automated penetration test tool linked with Metasploit and faraday.
-Autoscan identifies the status of all opened ports on the target server and executes the exploit.

 # Other tools
 #Brutex